MUKUL47/node-threader/readme.md

 if (!require("cluster").isMaster) return;
 const instance = new NodeThreader(2, true);

-//function must be enclosed in IFFE
+//function must be enclosed in IFFE & enclosed in string

-//async executing must be wrapped in string const myThread = instance.execute(
+const myThread = instance.execute(
   `(function () {
     return new Promise((r) => {